mjavason/Figma-Design-System-Importer/README.md

 1.  **Download the Plugin:** If you haven't already, download the entire plugin folder to your computer.

-2.  **Add your desired variables** Open the `code.js file`.
+2.  **Add your desired variables** Open the `code.js` file.
 Look for the `colors`, `typography`, and `spacing` objects to change the values to match your design system.
 It should look familiar...
 Make all your changes then save.

 ### Step 2: Prepare Figma